 “Bummer,” Madeline said, “That breakfast was really good too.”

-“I’ll order us some more,” Levi smiled, somewhat entertained that food was the first thing she thought of.
+“I’ll order us some more,” Levi chuckled, somewhat entertained that food was the first thing she thought of.
 “I think we made quite the impression, but I wonder where the necklace is.
-He wasn’t wearing it and neither were either of his parents.
+He wasn’t wearing it, and neither were either of his parents.
 We need to find out if it’s in the room.
 As long as it’s in the room, and you can keep them out of it, I can get it.”

 “You can count on me,” Madeline replied with confidence.

-She had an idea, and quickly went over it with Levi.
+She had an idea and quickly went over it with Levi.
 If it didn’t work, there were still more nights of the cruise left.
 After laying out the plan, Levi ordered another breakfast for them to eat leisurely in the cabin.
 Madeline was going to leave the room a little before lunchtime and head to the pool, hoping to attract some company.

 “Keep your phone with you,” Levi insisted.
 “Any change in status, I’ll want you to update me immediately.”

 Madeline nodded as she exited the cabin, a small, netted beach bag slung over her shoulder.
 She chose a modest sky-blue one-piece with a white terrycloth cover-up.
 Taking into consideration the job at hand, Madeline figured keeping a cute appearance would serve the best purpose.
 She walked up to Deck 8 and claimed a lounge chair that was facing the pool, setting her bag and sunglasses on the small wooden table next to it.
 After slipping out of her sandals and cover-up, she adjusted the chair back to a comfortable angle and propped up her perfectly pedicured feet.
 The side table was within arms reach, so she was able to nonchalantly grab her phone out of her bag and text Levi to let him know she was there and settled in before she started to apply some sunscreen.